Google’s quantum bet on the future of AI—and what it means for humanity

 After the talk, a small group of developers from different companies mingles, dissatisfied.
 “I don’t feel like we got enough,” observes one, an employee of a large international corporation that uses TensorFlow and frequently partners with Google.
 “They are telling us, ‘Don’t worry about it.
 We got this.’
 We all know they don’t ‘got this.’ ”

 These developers have every right to be skeptical.
 Google’s rhetoric has often contrasted with its actions, but the stakes are higher with artificial intelligence.
 Gizmodo was first to report, in March 2018, that the company had a Pentagon contract for AI drone-strike technology, dubbed Project Maven.
 After Google employees protested for three months, Pichai announced that the contract would not be renewed.
 Shortly thereafter, another project came to light: Dragonfly, a search engine for Chinese users designed to be as powerful and ubiquitous as the one reportedly used for 94% of U.S. searches, except that it would also comply with China’s censorship rules, which ban content on some topics related to human rights, democracy, freedom of speech, and civil disobedience.
 Dragonfly would also link users’ phone numbers to their searches.
-After employees protested for another four months, and activists attempted to enlist Amnesty International and Google shareholders in the fight, Google backed down, saying it wouldn’t launch the search engine.
+Employees protested for another four months, and activists attempted to enlist Amnesty International and Google shareholders in the fight.
+Last December Pichai told Congress, Google has no plans to launch the search engine in China.

 During that turmoil, a Google engineer confronted Dean directly about whether the company would continue working with oppressive regimes.
 “We need to know: What are the red lines?” the engineer tells me, echoing Google’s own verbiage.
 “I was pushing for: What are things you would never do?
 I never got clarification.”
 The employee quit in protest.